Gentle Skin Cleanser and Face Wash options: The Super Skin Cleanser Recommended by Dr. Sandeep Gupta

 Non‑comedogenic formulations reduce the chance of clogged pores.
 This matters for acne patients using leave‑on treatments.

-Gentle face washes are often hypoallergenic and low in irritants.
+Gentle face cleansers are often hypoallergenic and low in irritants.
 They avoid common triggers like harsh detergents and strong fragrance.

 Deep yet mild cleansing without aggressive foam.